 While having lymph node surgery increases the risk of a condition called lymphoedema, having nodes removed or having lymphoedema does not affect the overall ability of the immune system to fight infection.

-It’s natural to feel worried if your treatment has been delayed.
+It’s natural to feel worried.
 Our Helpline team are here if you need to talk.

-Some people due to have radiotherapy may be told their radiotherapy will be given over a shorter period than originally planned.
+Some people due to have radiotherapy may be told it will be given over a shorter period than originally planned.

-For example, your treatment team may suggest your radiotherapy is given once a week for five weeks.
-Or they may recommend five daily treatments over one week.
+For example, your treatment team may recommend five daily treatments over one week (Monday-Friday).

 Having certain treatments for breast cancer could mean you’re more at risk of getting an infection such as the coronavirus, and more at risk of becoming seriously ill if you do get it.